jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 btrfs subvol create /mnt/tmp
 chmod 777 /mnt/tmp
 ```

 Here we create subvolumes below the nixos subvolume.
 This allows the btrfs backup tools to just backup the home directory.
 Or just the root directory ignoring `var`, `tmp` and `home`.
-That final step is an addition by me.
+That final `chmod` step is to resolve issues with applications.
-Turns out that pulseaudio really doesn't work well if it can't write into /tmp,
+Pulseaudio for example doesn't work well if it can't write into `/tmp`.
-many other programs probably neither.

 ```bash
 mkdir /mnt/boot